We found 6 geriatricians near Manchester, CT.

-Dr. Michael Underwood works as a general internist and geriatrician in Manchester, CT.
-Dr. Underwood accepts Medicare insurance.
+Dr. Michael Underwood's medical specialty is general internal medicine and geriatrics (elderly care).
 He graduated from the University of Connecticut School of Medicine.
+Dr. Underwood honors Medicare insurance.
 He is affiliated with Hartford Hospital.

 Clinical interests: Preventive Care